All Episodes

 You know, everyone got mad.

-Oh, he met with Kim Jong un.
+Oh, he met with Kim Jong-un.

-What what did he give Kim Jong un time?
+What did he give Kim Jong-un?

-That's all Kim Jong un got.
+That's all Kim Jong-un got.

-Uh he stopped firing his missiles, test firing his missiles every other day.
+He stopped firing his missiles, test firing his missiles every other day.

-I mean, Putin says that he wants to reunite, essentially he wants to reunite the glory of the Soviet Union.
+Essentially, he wants to reunite the glory of the Soviet Union.

 Do you think there's more to it than that?